L1-An/YuSeriesDocs/src/plugins/yuseries/YuIllustration/unlocker/KillEntity.md

 - `kill-entity total-amount` returns the total number of kills.
 - `kill-entity name` returns the name of the entity killed.

+@tab Variable

+## type
+Returns the name of the killed entity type

+## name
+Returns the name of the killed entity

 @tab Example

 ```yaml